 As you travel the world throughout the game, you’ll learn various rules and variations effecting how the game is played, how cards are chosen, or how cards are traded.
 Learn all about these in the FF8 Triple Triad Rules Guide.

-Final Fantasy VIII Card Came
+This post is part of the series: Final Fantasy VIII Card Came

 Did you know Final Fantasy had a card game?
 Take a look at this article series to learn the rules to the FF8 Triple Triad card game.